 'Letter of Intent' - means a document outlining the general plans of an agreement between two or more parties before a legal agreement is finalised.
 'MEAT' - means most economically advantageous tender.

-'Officer' - means an employee of the COPCC or Constabulary.
+'Officer' - means an employee of the COPFCC or Constabulary.

-'Organisation' - means the Police and Crime Commissioner for Cumbria.

-'Organisations' - means The Police and Crime Commissioner for Cumbria and The Chief Constable for Cumbria Constabulary.
+'Organisation' - means the Police, Fire and Crime Commissioner for Cumbria.
+'Organisations' - means The Police, Fire and Crime Commissioner for Cumbria and The Chief Constable for Cumbria Constabulary.
+'PFCC' - means the Police, Fire and Crime Commissioner.

-'Relevant Contract' - means a contract (not being a contract of employment) made by, or on behalf of, the Police and Crime Commissioner for Cumbria for the carrying out of works or for the supply of goods, materials or services.
+'PFCC CFO' - Means the Chief Finance Officer for the Police, Fire and Commissioner.
+'Relevant Contract' - means a contract (not being a contract of employment) made by, or on behalf of, the Police, Fire and Crime Commissioner for Cumbria for the carrying out of works or for the supply of goods, materials or services.
 'SME' - means Small and Medium sized Enterprises.